Azure/data-api-builder/docs/getting-started/getting-started-mysql-db.md

 ## Add Book and Author entities

-Now, you'll want to expose the `books` and the `authors` table as REST or GraphQL endpoints.
+Now, you'll want to expose the `books` and the `authors` table as REST and/or GraphQL endpoints.
 To do that, add the following information to the `entities` section of the configuration file.

 Run the DAB CLI command as shown below to create the entity called Books
 ```